TOAST-DOCS/Compute-Instance/en/console-guide.md

 Key pair, once registered, can be used to create an instance, and its private key is required to access an instance.
 On how to access instances, refer to [Overview of Instances](./overview/#how-to-access-instances).

-Like key pairs created from TOAST, these key pairs need to be cautiously managed as their private keys, when exposed, may be abused by anyone to access instances.
+Like key pairs created from NHN Cloud, these key pairs need to be cautiously managed as their private keys, when exposed, may be abused by anyone to access instances.